rust-lang/reference/src/keywords.md

 > KW_WHERE          : `where`
 > KW_WHILE          : `while`

-## Weak keywords

-These keywords have special meaning only in certain contexts.
-For example, it is possible to declare a variable or method with the name `union`.

-> **<sup>Lexer</sup>**
-> KW_CATCH          : `catch`
-> KW_DEFAULT        : `default`
-> KW_UNION          : `union`
-> KW_STATICLIFETIME : `'static`

 ## Reserved keywords

 These keywords aren't used yet, but they are reserved for future use.
+They have the same restrictions as strict keywords.
 The reasoning behind this is to make current programs forward compatible with future versions of Rust by forbidding them to use these keywords.

 > **<sup>Lexer</sup>**
 > KW_ABSTRACT       : `abstract`
 > KW_ALIGNOF        : `alignof`
 > KW_BECOME         : `become`
+> KW_BOX            : `box`
 > KW_DO             : `do`
 > KW_FINAL          : `final`
 > KW_MACRO          : `macro`